pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 * We use `ALIGN(4)` at the beginning and end of each section to ensure each section is aligned to a word boundary.
 It isn't strictly necessary to specify this alignment, since the vector table, for example, is already placed at a word aligned address, but it's good practice to specify alignment explicitly.
 * We define symbols that our startup code can use to copy initialized data to RAM, and zero initialize the bss section in RAM as well.
 We need: `flash_data_start`, `ram_data_start`, `ram_data_end`, `bss_start`, and `bss_end`.

-### blink.c
+### main.c

 #### Startup + Skeleton Code First

 Finally, on to some code!

-We'll write everything, including the startup code, in `blink.c`.
+We'll write everything, including the startup code, in `main.c`.
 One quick note: startup code is often written in assembly.
 We need to be careful implementing startup code in C, because the C runtime environment won't be completely set up yet (that's what our startup code does!).

 For starters, every good C program needs a `main` function.
 For now we'll leave it blank.